mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

 # Financial Impact

-Online meetings can have lower costs than in-person meetings, however, they still incur expenses, as do other services that the IETF provides, such as mailing lists, document access via the datatracker or other online platforms, or support for videoconferencing, e.g., use of Meetecho.
+Online meetings can have lower costs than in-person meetings, however, they still incur expenses, as do other services that the IETF provides.
+This includes items such as mailing lists, document access via the datatracker or other online platforms, and support for videoconferencing, like  use of Meetecho and others.

 These and other operating costs of the IETF are partially cross-financed by income generated through meeting fees.
 The intention of this document and the principle stated herein is not to make participation